CrossTheRoadElec/Phoenix6-Documentation/source/docs/migration/migration-guide/closed-loop-guide.rst

 These tables are for translating Phoenix 5 gains to Phoenix 6 DutyCycle gains.

-.. note:: There are other :ref:`control output types <docs/api-reference/api-usage/device-specific/talonfx/talonfx-control-intro:control output types>` in Phoenix 6 that will change the magnitude of the gains.
+.. note:: There are other :ref:`control output types <docs/api-reference/device-specific/talonfx/talonfx-control-intro:control output types>` in Phoenix 6 that will change the magnitude of the gains.

 Position (DutyCycle)
 ^^^^^^^^^^^^^^^^^^^^

 .. image:: images/position-gains-conversion.png
-   :alt: Position gain conversion table from Phoenix 5 to Phoenix Pro
+   :alt: Position gain conversion table from Phoenix 5 to Phoenix 6

 Velocity (DutyCycle)
 ^^^^^^^^^^^^^^^^^^^^

 .. image:: images/velocity-gains-conversion.png
-   :alt: Velocity gain conversion table from Phoenix 5 to Phoenix Pro
+   :alt: Velocity gain conversion table from Phoenix 5 to Phoenix 6

 Using Closed-Loop Control
 -------------------------